Day Hikes & Multi-Day Outings, Enjoy Squamish’s Trails

 Take a hike.
 Squamish is well-known for its rock climbing, kayaking, mountain biking, kite surfing and more, but surprisingly it's the hiking in Squamish that is often overlooked.
 Fall in love with Squamish on foot through one of its many hiking trails that will take you on trips along rivers, lakes, ancient rainforests and vast mountainous terrain.

-Hiking is the great equalizer.
+Hiking is a great equalizer.
 Accessible to anyone with a good pair of shoes, it's simple living at its finest.
-Squamish has a whole host of hiking trails to choose from, ranging in difficulty from simple walks along the Squamish waterfront and some easy hikes in and around town, to the more challenging hikes in Murrin Provincial Park and the terrain around the Sea to Sky Gondola.
+Squamish has a whole host of hiking trails to choose from, ranging in difficulty from simple walks along the Squamish waterfront and some easy hikes in and around town, to the more challenging hikes in Murrin Provincial Park and the terrain around Elfin Lakes in Garibaldi Provincial Park (day pass required).
 Take a walk through the Smoke Bluffs and marvel at the rock climbers dangling from their ropes.
-Enjoy watching the kite boarders on a sunny afternoon on the oceanfront trail.
+Enjoy watching the kiteboarders on a sunny afternoon on the oceanfront trail.
 Or take a walk through some of the dual purpose trails and see what mountain bikers talk about when they refer to 'epic singletrack'.